Project Guidelines and Application

 - Volunteer wheat is not considered a cover crop or adequate cover

-- Fields with a manure storage or livestock facility on the same property are not eligible
+- Fields with a manure storage or livestock facility on the same property are not eligible for the Low P Field (0-20ppm) incentive rates

 - Projects where manure is sourced from outside of the Upper Thames watershed